You know all those studies about how children laugh about 13,424,938 times more than adults on a daily basis?

 The True Story of the 3 Little Pigs! by Jon Scieszka, illustrated by Lane Smith

-We had a copy of this book when I was growing up and I’ve always loved this funny spin on the Three Little Pigs, this time told from the wolf’s point of view and he feels that he’s been FRAMED.
-All he wanted was to borrow a cup of sugar and he can’t help it that his allergies made him accidentally sneeze his neighbors’ homes down.
+We had a copy of this book when I was growing up and I’ve always loved this funny spin on the Three Little Pigs tale, this time told from the wolf’s point of view and he feels that he’s been FRAMED.
+All the big bad wolf wanted was to borrow a cup of sugar and he can’t help it that his allergies made him accidentally sneeze his neighbors’ homes down.

 I Want My Hat Back by Jon Klassen